We meet at 7:30pm on

 We also enjoy social occasions such as a Christmas dinner, occasional outings, barbeques and other group events when possible.

-There is no defined topic this week.
-Please bring a piece of your own work that will take roughly 10 mins to read out.
+The theme for this week is "Sport" - interpret as you wish!
+Please bring a piece of work that will take roughly 10 mins to read out either related to the theme or something else you are working on.
 Or if you just want to sit in and listen, that's fine!
 Visitors welcome.